netobserv/pano-research/README.md

 ![Grafana Login Page](images/grafana-foobar.png)

 Grafana is asking you to log in.
 The credentials are "admin" and "admin".
+If you change them, you must remember them for next time.
-Please don't change them, **skip** the password change.
+Our advice is to **not** change them and **skip** the password change.

 You may be presented with a `Dashboard` page.
-If so, click the `Home` button in the upper right.
+If so, click the `Home` button in the upper left.

 You should see a Welcome page: